c4lliope/rfcs/038-resource-prototypes/proposal.md

 build.

-When a `get` handler is invoked by a `get` step in a build plan, the output will be mapped to the resource's name in the pipeline.
+When a `get` handler is invoked by a `get` step in a build plan, the output will be mapped to the resource's name in the pipeline:

 ```yaml
 resources: